Julia Roberts, reboots and diversity part of new TV season

 Allegations of sexual misconduct in Hollywood are making headlines and contributing to story lines.
 “Brooklyn Nine-Nine,” which is moving to NBC after being canceled by Fox, has taken on topical issues in the past and is mulling addressing the MeToo movement, said executive producer Dan Goor.

-The topic hits close to home for series star Terry Crews, who alleges he was grouped by an agent (Adam Venit, who has denied the claim through his attorney).
-Crews support from his colleagues on the show made him feel secure enough to go public.
+The subject hits close to home for series star Terry Crews, who alleges he was groped by an agent (Adam Venit, who has denied the claim through his attorney).
+Crews said his colleagues’ support helped give him the security to go public.

 HAVEN’T WE MET?

-The shows are new but the faces are definitely familiar as actor rotate to new projects or old projects at new networks.
+The shows are new but the faces are definitely familiar as actors rotate to new projects or old projects at new networks.
 Tim Allen exemplifies the latter, with his canceled ABC sitcom “Last Man Standing” starting anew at Fox this season.

 Fans of former “Hawaii Five-0” star Grace Park will find her in ABC’s “A Million Little Things,” which also features Ron Livingston (“Loudermilk,” ”Sex and the City”).
 Liked Max Greenfield on “New Girl”?
 You’ll find him on CBS’ “The Neighborhood,” along with Cedric the Entertainer (“The Last O.G.”) and Tichina Arnold (“Everybody Hates Chris”).

 Don Cheadle (“House of Lies”) stars in Showtime’s “Black Monday,” with Brad Garrett (“Everybody Loves Raymond”), Taran Killam (“Saturday Night Live”) and Leighton Meester (“Gossip Girl”) also in the ensemble cast.
-Nathan Fillion of “Castle” is still a crime-buster for ABC, but this time as a new police officer in “The Rookie.”
+Nathan Fillion of “Castle” is still a crime-buster for ABC, but this time as a new police officer on “The Rookie.”
 Jeremy Sisto (“Suburgatory”) is a lawman too, on CBS’ “FBI.”

 FOR THE RECORD

 The network custom of making top executives available for a Q&A with reporters has begun to falter among broadcasters, with both NBC and ABC skipping such panels.
 CBS might have, especially since the TV meeting came on the heels of sexual misconduct allegations against CBS Corp.
-Les Moonves (he’s denied misusing his position).
+CEO Les Moonves (he’s denied misusing his position).
 But Kelly Kahl, CBS Entertainment president, showed up and fielded a barrage of questions about the company’s workplace culture and treatment of women.
 Reporters frequently prefaced their queries with thanks to Kahl for making himself available, and he answered the questions calmly and without rancor as he defended his division’s record and the company’s HR policies.
 It would have made for a good, even instructional TV drama episode.

 Lynn Elber is a national television columnist for The Associated Press.
 She can be reached at lelber@ap.org and on Twitter at http://twitter.com/lynnelber .